Construction Accidents: Falling Objects in NYC

 OSHA requires that employers provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
 Construction and demolition site owners, superintendents, foremen and other managers in New York know or should know they are required to take various steps to protect workers from falling objects.
 Those who take shortcuts to save time, money, or simply the effort required to protect workers are negligent.

 New York has special provisions to address the unique dangers faced by construction workers.
 New York’s Labor Law Section 240, also known as the “scaffold law,” also covers instances of a worker being struck by a falling object.
 The law covers accidents such as building materials falling from above, collapsing scaffolding, faulty ceilings, floors collapsing, and ladders tipping or sliding.
 The law even covers instances whereby a worker falls from a height and strikes another while falling.
 Under the law, a number of parties can be liable for the injuries caused.

-– A property owner: If the injury occurs on private property, the property owner may face legal liability for having failed to remedy an unsafe condition that led to a worker’s injury.
+Property Owner Liability: In the event of an injury on private property, the property owner may be legally responsible for neglecting to address an unsafe condition that resulted in a worker’s injury.

 How Can a New York Construction Accident Attorney Help?

 Construction sites contain hazards for everyone, but they are especially dangerous for construction workers who spend their days there.
-If you or a loved have been seriously injured in a construction accident due to a falling object, Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
-Call us to today at (718) 502-9112 to schedule a free consultation.
+If you or a loved have been seriously injured in a construction accident due to a falling object, Leading Law Firm in Queens Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
+Call us to today at (718) 502-9112 to schedule a Free Consultation.
 And be sure to visit our website at www.karasiklawyers.com.
 At Karasik Law Group, winning matters.
 Win with us!
 We speak for the injured; our results speak for themselves.